aidantank/School_District_Analysis/README.md

     - % Overall Passing: 90.95 &rarr; 90.63

 ### Top Performing Schools
 As noted in the school summary, we see a very minor change in Thomas High School's performance relative to other schools when we remove the ninth grader data.
 Due to this, we actually see no change in Thomas High School's % Overall Performance compared to other schools.
-It still ranks 2nd with 90.63 overall passing percentage.
-However, it is much closer in performance to Griffin.
+It still ranks 2nd with 90.63% overall passing percentage.
+However, it is much closer in performance to Griffin High School.

 ![](/Resources/top_schools_original.PNG)
 > Top Performing Schools Unchanged